PrisonTeam/Prison/knownissues_v3.2.x.md

 # To Do Items - During Alpha v3.2.4

+- Setup an on suffocation event listener so if a player gets stuck in a mine, tp them out to the spawn point.

+- placeholder {prison_rank} does not appear to be working outside of prison some times?
+It works when using the placeholder test function.
+But papi was not passing to to prison.
+1.15.2B environment.

 - Future Block Constraints:
  - GradientBottom - The block has a greater chance to spawn near the bottom of the mine.